-They were too near home, and knew very well what ought to be thought of Bank of England paper in comparison with guineas, which were openly bought and sold, till the law above referred to was extended to that country.
-The Canadians were tried next, bundles of paper-money being sent out to pay the army, and every-body else with whom Government had to do.
-But, instead of taking them quietly, as Englishmen were compelled to do, they consulted together upon the notes, appraised them, and used them in exchange at a discount of thirty per cent.
-This being the case in any part of the world, was enough to render any other part of the world discontented with bank paper; and set the people in England looking about them to see how many banks they had, and what was the foundation of their credit.
+The banks, of course, suffered immediately by this; and there was too much reason to fear that the last days of many were at hand.
+Bank paper was now at its lowest point of depreciation; the difference between the market-price of gold and the legal value of guineas being thirty percent.; and there was no prospect of a safe ami quiet restoration of paper to the value of gold, by a gradual contraction of its issues on the part of They were too near home, and knew very well what ought to be thought of Bank of England paper in comparison with guineas, which were openly bought and sold, till the law above referred to was extended to that country.
+The Canadians were tried next, bundles of paper-money being sent out to pay the army, and everybody else with whom Government had to do.
+But, instead of taking them quietly, as Englishmen were compelled to do, they consulted together upon the notes, appraised them, and used them in exchange at a discount of thirty percent.
+This being the case in any part of the world, was enough to render any other part of the world discontented with bank paper; and set he people in England looking about them to see how many banks they had, and what was the foundation of their credit.
 There was little comfort in the discovery that, while scarcely any gold was forthcoming, the number of banks had increased, since Bank of England notes had been rendered inconvertible, from about 280 to above 700; and that a great many of these were watching the fortunes of the farming interest with a nervous anxiety which did not tell at all well for their own.

 Mr. Berkeley now never missed going to D- on market days; and the girls found themselves more interested than they could once have conceived possible in the accounts Henry Craig brought them of what was said of the state of the times in the farm-houses he visited, and by Mr. Martin when he returned from making his sales in the county.
-It appeared that there was quite as much speculation abroad respecting the stability of the banks as about the supply of corn; and the bank at D-- and Mr. Cavendish's concern did not, of course, escape remark.
+It appeared that there was quite as much speculation abroad respecting the stability of the banks as about the supply of corn; and the bank at D-and Mr. Cavendish's concern did not, of course, escape remark.